 3. In the tracking platform: Configure the postback and create a campaign/click URL.

 Unless you are also the app publisher, this step will be done by the agency or app publisher that you are running the campaign for.
 You can find details to share with the agency or app publisher on the pages for each tracking platform above.

 Use the URL that is provided by the tracking platform as the click URL.
 Test your ads on the preview page.
 They should click through to the app store.

 5. In Basis DSP: Configure your campaign(s).

 From here out, proceed as normal with configuring your campaign(s).
-Be sure to track conversions on the conversion event you created earlier.
+Be sure to track conversions on the conversion event that you created earlier.
 The only special consideration may be that some platforms require the presence of a mobile advertising identifier (IFA) to successfully attribute a conversion.
 If that is the case, in the devices section of the campaign editor, target only phone and tablet and select "Only target mobile app impressions that contain an IFA."